chqizh/SC2002-Grp-Assignment/README.md

 ```

 ## About
 The group assignment involves designing and developing a: Fastfood ordering and management System (FOMS).

-The FOMS is an application aimed at streamlining the process of ordering, payment, and order management for both customers and staff at Fastfood restaurants.
+The FOMS is an application aimed at streamlining the process of ordering, payment, and order management for both customers and staff at fast food restaurants.
 The system is expected to facilitate easy staff management, menu browsing, order customization, and payment processing.

 ## Members:
 - Chan Kit Ho ([@tyeckh](https://github.com/tyeckh))